 The Department is constantly striving to improve upon the Health First program in Colorado by evaluating quality of care and performance measures, increasing access, and reducing healthcare waste.
-In 2020, the Department released its written strategy for assessing and improving the quality of managed care services.
+In 2021, the Department released its written evaluation and effectiveness review for assessing and improving the quality of managed care services.
 The Department's Quality Strategy serves as the blueprint for advancing its commitment to improve quality health care delivered through the RAEs and their contracted MCO.
-It adheres to the prescribed flow of required key elements, while highlighting the goals, priorities, and guiding principles for continuous measurement, assessment and improvement of health care services for Health First Colorado.9
+It adheres to the prescribed flow of required key elements, while highlighting the goals, priorities, and guiding principles for continuous measurement, assessment and improvement of health care services for Health First Colorado.11